richcipherblade/wuc-new/_companies/blockpath.md

 cats: featured
 img: /images/blockpath.png
 ---
-Blockpath is an accounting tool, wallet tracker, and a block explorer with several unique features and integrations to simplify working with blockchain data.
+Blockpath is a professional accounting platform with several unique features and integrations to simplify working with blockchain data.

-The most popular features are the interactive graphical block explorer, and the first QuickBooks App integration to sync Bitcoin transactions and capital gains into QuickBooks Online.
+The most popular features are the interactive graphical block explorer, privacy tax prep, and the first QuickBooks App integration to sync Bitcoin transactions and capital gains into QuickBooks Online.

 Blockpath fully supports bech32 address formats and xPub/yPub/zPub extended public key formats.